-"Now Sue, why would I do such a thing?
+"Now, Sue, why would I do such a thing?
 Okay, perhaps some details could be a little more transparent.
-We decided that clarity in some areas would tend to remove the unbelievable aspects," Stan said, "Tom and I were able to defend our theories."
+We decided that clarity in some areas would tend to remove believable aspects," Stan said, "Tom and I were able to defend our theories."

 "Perhaps, would you like to visit the Firebrand factory then I will point, and you can whistle?"
-Stan suggested, "And you are the only one invited."
+Stan suggested, "You are the only one invited."

 "You're on, when?"
 Sue responded.

 "I have this afternoon free if that suits you?
-Just tell me when it suits you," He agreed.
+Tell me when it suits you," He agreed.

-"I am free as well, but it is a two-hour drive each way if all roads are clear," Sue suggested.
+"I am free, but it is a two-hour drive each way if all roads are clear," Sue suggested.